 However, since the launch of Peloton in 2012, a new interactive form of home fitness has exploded onto the scene.
-Connected (or smart fitness) machines take a mix of new and traditional fitness equipment, connect it to the internet, and link you to a world of fun, interactive live and on demand fitness classes through an HD screen.
+Connected (or "smart") machines take a mix of new and traditional fitness equipment, hook it up to the internet, and link you to a world of fun, interactive live and on-demand workout classes through an HD screen.
 Brands like Tonal and Tempo are going beyond streaming fitness, adding in artificial intelligence that adjusts the resistance automatically to your optimal zone.
 These devices are sleek and elegant, almost like a piece of art for your living room.

 Purchasing a home gym – even the massive machines – is as simple and easy as ordering any other item from Amazon.
 Just click and buy.
 Most companies will charge for shipping and offer a setup service for a couple hundred dollars, which I highly recommend — you want muscle aches, not headaches.

 If buying the perfect home gym still seems like a daunting task, we can help.
-First, decide if you want to go the traditional dumbbell and weight route or the more interactive path of classes with connected fitness.
+First, decide if you want to go the traditional heavy metal route or the more interactive path of classes with connected fitness.
 Then check out our picks for the best home fitness equipment you can buy.

 The best home gym machines are compact, easy to use and have the ability to hit every muscle group through a variety of exercises.
 No other piece of traditional home gym equipment checks all those boxes better than the Bowflex Xtreme 2 SE.
 With over 70 exercises to choose from, this bestseller uses Bowflex’s proprietary Power Rod system to produce up to 210 pounds of resistance, with optional upgrades of 310 pounds and 410 pounds.

 How do the Power Rods compare to real weights?
-Most agree they’re better and easier on the joints.
+Most agree they’re better and safer.
 The Rods deliver smooth resistance that increases during the lifting motion.
 This type of action is easier on joints than traditional free weights.
 Assembly can be arduous, so consider investing in the in-home assembly add-on ($299).

 You’ll have access to NordicTrack’s iFit library of on demand and live classes and personal trainers, which is free for the first year, then $39 per month.
 After your workout is over, the Vault neatly stores all the equipment.
 Bottom line: The Vault is the best of both worlds.
 It takes traditional weight-based strength training and combines it with a connected fitness experience for a home gym routine that will never be boring.

-On a shoe string budget?
+On a shoe string budget — or short on space?
 No matter your fitness level, TRX remains the best dollar-for-dollar full-body fitness equipment you can purchase.
 With nothing more than your bodyweight there’s not a muscle group you can’t hit.
-The best part: Suspension training requires you to engage your core more than any other piece of equipment, meaning you’ll finally get that rock-solid ripped core you always wanted.
+The best part: Suspension training requires you to engage your core more than any other piece of equipment, meaning you might finally get that rock-solid midsection you've always wanted.